julien-hadleyjack/challenge-me/README.rst

 .. end-badges

 A command line tool for running programming challenges.

-* Free software: BSD license
+The current version is unstable and should only be used for testing purposes

 Installation
 ============